The operator is designed to log in JSON format directly to standard output, including PostgreSQL logs.

 section in the configuration of the cluster.

-It is unnecessary to add the PGAudit library to
+You need to add the PGAudit library to

 pgaudit.* parameters in the postgresql configuration.